tamersp25/docs/docs/engines/README.md

 Veritone supports two engine types in VDA:

-1. __Ingestion:__ Ingestion engines, also referred to as [Adapters](/engines/adapters), are engines that bring data, which may be in the form of a file or stream of structured or unstructured content, from a location outside of the Veritone platform to inside of the platform where it can be further processed.
+1. __Cognition:__ Cognitive engines are engines that process data to extract value or insight, often through using machine learning technology.

-2. __Cognition:__ Cognitive engines are engines that process data to extract value or insight, often through using machine learning technology.
+2. __Ingestion:__ Ingestion engines, also referred to as adapters, are engines that bring data, which may be in the form of a file or stream, from a location outside of the Veritone platform to inside of the platform where it can be further processed.

 #### [Cognitive Engine Classes](/engines/classes/)